Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

 Height: 15 hands high.

-This pony is well thought of in Australia and New Zealand.
-They are mainly used for stock work.
-They are tireless and sure footed with a willing temperament.
+This pony is well-liked in Australia and New Zealand as a stock horse.
+They are tireless and sure-footed with a willing temperament.

 Height: 10 to 12 hands high.